 What is infant constipation?

-The definition proposed by Biggs et al. (2006) for infant constipation is: “difficult or rare defecation lasting for at least 2 weeks” and it has been well accepted and recommended by experts in the healthcare industry.
+The definition proposed by Biggs et al. (2006) for infant constipation is: “difficult or rare defecation lasting for at least two weeks” and it has been well accepted and recommended by experts in the healthcare industry.

-On the other hand, it is seen as ‘normal’ for an infant who is under the age of 1 year and formula fed to defecate at least once in 3 days.
+On the other hand, it is considered normal for a formula-fed infant under the age of one year to defecate at least once in three days.
 Firm or harder stools are also often seen when breast milk is switched to infant formula or with the introduction of solid foods.
 Monitoring these changes in the frequency, size and consistency of stools can help you to determine whether your infant/toddler may be suffering or starting to suffer from constipation.

-It is important to know that constipation can also be caused by an underlying cow’s milk protein allergy or organic disease, although this is very rare, it is vital that a thorough medical history and physical examination are performed when constipation is diagnosed.
+It is important to know that constipation can also be caused by an underlying cow’s milk protein allergy or organic disease.
+Although this is very rare, it is vital that a thorough medical history and physical examination are performed when constipation is diagnosed.
 Most of the infants/toddlers today suffer from “functional constipation” (no organic cause/problem), which can be effectively treated with dietary changes and lifestyle modifications.

 The first step in managing this condition is to educate and reassure yourself, and keep in mind that functional constipation is one of the most common manifestations in infants.
-As already mentioned, once the diagnosis has been made guidelines suggest dietary modifications as the very first step in treating the problem.
+Once the diagnosis has been made, guidelines suggest dietary modifications as the very first step in treating the problem.

-How to prevent “functional constipation” from occurring
+How to prevent functional constipation

 A few last important facts: